FastGitORG/document/en-gb/tos.md

 # Term of Service

-*Effective date: September 2, 2020*
+*Effective date: 2 September, 2020*

 In the following article, the pronoun "we" represents FastGit.